cabrerajulian401/Exam-Pass-Fail-Predictor/README.md

 ## 🚧 Work in Progress

-The UI is currently being redesigned for a cleaner, more intuitive user experience, and the application will soon be **deployed on AWS** for live access.
+07/05/25 - * UI was Upgraded to a Cleaner and Techno Design

+* Will soon Deploy to AWS EC2 Server or Vercel

 ## 🚀 Getting Started